Issue-System/arch-as-code/au-design.md

 # Architecture Update Design

 ## Driving idea:
-An AU is defined as it's own branch of the arch-as-code workspace that contains a yaml documenting that AU, and has updates to the model.
+An AU is defined as its own branch of the arch-as-code workspace that contains a yaml documenting that AU, and has updates to the model.

 ## Key:
 ```